klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

  }
 ```

 - Add `subbridge` to `RPC_API` of `kscnd.conf`.
-This setting is required for sending RPC call from the deployment script.
+This setting is required for sending an RPC call from the deployment script.
 ```
 RPC_API="klay,subbridge"
 ```